iDigitalFlame/ThunderStorm/README.md

 *Let it Pour*

 CloudSeed complements JetStream and is able to build Bolts and Flurries in batches.
-Using JetStream, CloudSeed can build hundreds of instances read to be deployed.
+Using JetStream, CloudSeed can build hundreds of instances ready to be deployed.

 It's __OUR__ answer to Defense-in-Depth.